JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

             dependsOn(commonMain)
         }

-        // Option #1: shorter and more readable, prefer it where possible val jvmMain by getting {  // Usually, the name of the default source set
+        // Option #1.
+Shorter and more readable, use it when possible: val jvmMain by getting { // Usually, the name of the default source set
-                                  // is a simple concatenation of target name + compilation name dependsOn(myCustomIntermediateSourceSet)
+                                // is a simple concatenation of the target name and the compilation name dependsOn(myCustomIntermediateSourceSet)
         }

-        // Option #2: generic solution, use it if your buildscript calls for a more advanced approach targets["jvm"].compilations["main"].defaultSourceSet.dependsOn(myCustomIntermediateSourceSet)
+        // Option #2.
+Generic solution, use it if your build script requires a more advanced approach: targets["jvm"].compilations["main"].defaultSourceSet.dependsOn(myCustomIntermediateSourceSet)
     }
 }